oracle/graal/truffle/docs/TruffleStrings.md

 Note that since TruffleString's `hashCode` and `equals` methods are sensitive to string encoding, TruffleString objects must always be converted to a common encoding before e.g. using them as keys in a `HashMap`.

-TruffleString also provides `CompareNode`, which is analogous to `java.lang.String#compareTo(String)`.
-This operation will compare UTF-32 strings int-by-int, UTF-16 strings char-by-char, and all other encodings byte-by-byte.
+TruffleString also provides three comparison nodes `CompareBytesNode`, `CompareCharsUTF16Node`, and `CompareIntsUTF32Node`, to compare strings byte-by-byte, char-by-char, and int-by-int, respectively.

 ### Concatenation